Retirement Planning in Corpus Christi, TX

 • How timing decisions may affect long-term flexibility and cash flow

-Many Corpus Christi, TX clients find clarity by placing retirement objectives into one of three categories:
+Many Corpus Christi, TX clients find it helpful to group retirement objectives into three categories:

 • Legacy considerations – Charitable giving or assets intended for heirs